 Omaha Target shooting: Police detail timeline of events

 OMAHA, Neb.
-(WOWT) - The police department on Friday released a detailed timeline of Tuesday’s active shooter scene at a west Omaha Target store.
+(WOWT/Gray News) - The Omaha Police Department on Friday released a detailed timeline of Tuesday’s active shooter scene at a Target store.

-The timeline spans 17 minutes, from the time the shooter arrived at the store until Omaha Police said Officer Brian Vanerheiden shouted several commands at the gunman to drop his weapon before the fatal shot was fired.
+WOWT reports the timeline spans 17 minutes, from the time the shooter arrived at the store until Omaha police said Officer Brian Vanerheiden shouted several commands at the gunman to drop his semi-automatic weapon before the fatal shot was fired.

-According to the OPD timeline, the gunman arrived at the store in a personal vehicle at 11:49 a.m.
-Upon his arrival at the store, police said Jones removed a cardboard box from his vehicle and walked into the grocery entrance at the southeast part of the store wearing a dark-colored coat and hat then proceeded to the pharmacy.
+According to the OPD timeline, the gunman, who they identified as Joseph Jones, 32, of Omaha, arrived at the store in a personal vehicle at 11:49 a.m.
+Upon his arrival at the store, police said Jones, wearing a dark-colored coat and hat, removed a cardboard box from his vehicle and walked into the grocery entrance at the southeast part of the store.
+He then proceeded to the pharmacy.

-OPD said investigators estimated that about 250 guests and employees were inside the SuperTarget when this incident occurred around noon Tuesday.
+OPD said investigators estimated that about 250 guests and employees were inside the SuperTarget at the time.

-Less than 10 minutes after he pulled into the parking lot, the gunman was pointing a semi-automatic rifle at a Target employee before firing one round into the air.
+Less than 10 minutes after he pulled into the parking lot, the gunman pointed a semi-automatic rifle at a Target employee before firing one round into the air.

 He then walked toward the front of the store and fired two more rounds.
 At 11:59 a.m., he took off his coat and fired his weapon toward the self-checkout area at the front of the store, then shot at a drink cooler.

-It was at that same time that Douglas County 911 received its call on the incident reporting it as a shooting at the SuperTarget store located at 180th Street and West Center Road and assigns a police unit to respond.
+At that same time, Douglas County 911 received a call reporting the incident as a shooting at the SuperTarget store located at 180th Street and West Center Road and assigned a police unit to respond.

 At noon, the gunman went into the grocery entrance vestibule and fired multiple rounds before briefly exiting the store.
 When he went back in, he fired another round, according to the OPD timeline.
 He then continued walking through the store carrying the semi-automatic rifle.